 In some pages, the message "not possible" may be displayed in the parameter(s) cell(s) to be calculated without any prior error message.
 This is because, some intermediate tests are performed during the calculation in order to avoid unrealistically or inaccurate values.
 Unlike preliminary tests like those preventing from divisions by zero, eventual issues arising from these tests can not be displayed as a full error message and therefore appear directly in the cell(s).

-Some mismatchs can happen in calculation using a single table where any parameter can be calculated from all others.
+Some mismatchs can happen in calculations using a single table where any parameter can be calculated from all others.
 There are cases where the display accuracy is not sufficient and computation of an initial input using results from a previous calculation may lead to a different value than the original one.
 In general, the difference is small.
 However, there are cases where the difference can be large (for instance, the re-computation of the "dark current" in the "shot noise current" page with very different initial values for the "photocurrent" and "dark current").
 Higher display accuracy would solve this issue but would cause other problems in the current display modes.

 If the user makes a calculation with a varying parameter, its values will go from a minimum value to a maximum value defined respectively in the related "MIN" and "MAX" cells.
 These cells are in general filled by default, except for the parameter to be calculated by default in calculation pages using a single table.
 These minimum and maximum values can be changed at the user convenience in such a way that the maximum value is strictly larger than the minimum one.